tigrisdata/tigris-docs/docs/datamodels/schema.md

 ## Defining the Data Models

-The data models encompassing collections and their schema are defined together with the application code using the same programming language.
+The data models encompassing collections and their schema are declared as part of the application code using the same programming language.
 By incorporating this data model into your application code, you can ensure that it remains consistent and up-to-date with the application's business logic.